-Though often in my … continue reading the full article “Since The Last Time I Saw Clara”
+Though often in my [read more …] “Since The Last Time I Saw Clara”

 Recent Winners of the Animal Health Ireland Milk Quality Awards at The Green Isle Hotel in Dublin yesterday were L-R: Mr. & Mrs Denis O’ Connell, Cullen; Frank Thornton, Drishanebeg, Millstreet; Mark Leader, Kilcorney & Michael Thornton also Drishanebeg, Millstreet.